vivek-bombatkar/MyLearningNotes/spark/readme.md

 - Spark can keep an RDD loaded in memory on the executor nodes throughout the life of a Spark application for faster access
 - RDDs are immutable, so transforming an RDD returns a new RDD rather than the existing one.
 -  Actions trigger the scheduler, which builds a directed acyclic graph (called the DAG), based on the dependencies between RDD transformations.
 - Then, using this series of steps called the execution plan, the scheduler computes the missing partitions for each stage until it computes the whole RDD.

+### In Memory Storage and Memory Management
+- Spark offers three options for memory management:
+  - in memory deserialized data  - higher performace but consume high memory
+  - in memory as serialized data - slower performance but low disk space
+  - on disk - slower and nothing in memory, can be more fault tolarent for long string transformations
+- The persist() function in the RDD class lets the user control how the RDD is stored.
+- By default, persist() stores an RDD as deserialized objects in memory.

+### five main properties to represent an RDD internally.
+- partitions()
+- iterator(p, parentIters)
+- dependencies()
+- partitioner()
+- preferredLocations(p)

+### Resource Allocation Across Applications
+-  static allocation
+-  dynamic allocation

+### The Spark application = pg - 29